BiocPy/mattress/README.md

 If the initialized `tatami::Matrix` contains references to Python-managed data, e.g., in NumPy arrays, we must ensure that the data is not garbage-collected during the lifetime of the `tatami::Matrix`.
-This is achieved by storing a reference to the data in the `obj=` argument of the `InitializedMatrix`.
+This is achieved by storing a reference to the data in the `objects=` argument of the `InitializedMatrix`.